LeeJYg/LLM-Unlearning-for-Privacy-Information/README.md

 ## Unlearning Techniques

-This section categorizes and summarizes the key techniques in LLM unlearning, including **Parameter Optimization**, **Parameter Merging**, and **In-Context Unlearning (ICuL)**.
+This section categorizes and summarizes the key techniques in unlearning, including **Parameter Optimization Method**, **Parameter Merging Method**, and **Parameter Agnostic Method**.
 Each technique is described alongside its key methods and referenced works.

 ---